orlof/xcb3-ext/readme.md

 SetScreenMemory(5);  // This will set the screen memory starting location to `$1400-$17FF`
 ```

+**Note**: This is a slow operation as it also updates y coordinate tables.

 **Note**: Changing the screen memory location during active display operations might produce unexpected visual results.
 It's advisable to set the screen memory location during initialization or when the screen is not actively being updated.

 [Back to TOC](#table-of-contents)